mikecalvo/mikecalvo.github.io/msse/notes/gorm_queries/index.md

 # Easy Counting and Listing
 - GORM provides static count() and list() methods on each domain class
-- list() performs a simplequery operations with limited control on results
+- list() performs a simple query operations with limited control on results
   - max, order, offset, fetch, sort are all supported
 - count() returns a count of all items in the corresponding table